Sensitive nature of data validates privacy concerns over Centre's Aarogya Setu app; legislation with 'sunset clause' can curb potential misuse - Firstpost

-Ordinarily, this is done through the interview method, however, given the shortage of personnel, the rapid and unexplained pace of the virus's growth as well as the likelihood of inaccuracy of information given by any subject, technological solutions are being looked at across the globe.
+Ordinarily, this is done through the interview method, however, given the shortage of personnel, the rapid and unexplained pace of the virus's growth as well as the likelihood of inaccurate information given by any subject, technological solutions are being looked at across the globe.

-The Indian government has addressed this by creation of the Aarogya Setu app.
+The Indian government has addressed this by creating the Aarogya Setu app.

 How does it work?